ory/sdk/clients/kratos/java/docs/PublicApi.md

 Get Settings Flow

-When accessing this endpoint through ORY Kratos&#39; Public API you must ensure that either the ORY Kratos Session Cookie or the ORY Kratos Session Token are set.
+When accessing this endpoint through Ory Kratos&#39; Public API you must ensure that either the Ory Kratos Session Cookie or the Ory Kratos Session Token are set.
 The public endpoint does not return 404 status codes but instead 403 or 500 to improve data privacy.
-You can access this endpoint without credentials when using ORY Kratos&#39; Admin API.
-More information can be found at [ORY Kratos User Settings &amp; Profile Management Documentation](../self-service/flows/user-settings).
+You can access this endpoint without credentials when using Ory Kratos&#39; Admin API.
+More information can be found at [Ory Kratos User Settings &amp; Profile Management Documentation](../self-service/flows/user-settings).

 ### Example
 ```java